berryamin/Python/Python-3/Doc/library/codecs.rst

       ``factory(stream, errors='strict')``

-   The factory functions must return objects providing the interfaces defined by the base classes :class:`StreamWriter` and :class:`StreamReader`, respectively.
+   The factory functions must return objects providing the interfaces defined by the base classes :class:`StreamReader` and :class:`StreamWriter`, respectively.
    Stream codecs can maintain state.

    Possible values for errors are